Rozantsew/Radio_App/README.md

 # Radio_App

-I will keep you posting whith the news about this project.
-Se you soon!
+I will keep you posted with the news about this project.
+See you soon!